jcarver989/suave-viz/README.md

 ## Getting started

-1. Download the zip from the [latest release](https://github.com/jcarver989/suave-viz/releases):
+1. Download the zip from the [latest release](https://github.com/jcarver989/suave-viz/releases)
 2. Extract the zip and add the bin directory to your path

 For example: in your `~/.bash_profile`
 ```bash
 export PATH=$PATH:~/suave-viz-1.0.0/bin
 ```

-3. Use it!
+That's it.
 You now have the `suave` command on your path

 ## Basic Usage